dudintv/dudin.tv/README.md

 ## WideWidthContainer

-Use it for for wide-width content, like the "Full-Bleed Layout"
+Use it for for full-width content, like the "Full-Bleed Layout"

 ```
 ::WideWidthContainer